Let’s take a look at Erie Insurance Business Audits.

 There are three types of Erie Insurance business audits that can be conducted:

 1. Questionaire Audit: You will be mailed a letter that provides a website and a password where you’ll need to go to fill out an online questionnaire about your business.
+We have step-by-step instructions for filling out this form here.

 2. Telephone Audit: You’ll be contacted over the phone by an auditor who will interview you.
 Don’t worry – they’ll initially receive a letter with a date and two-hour window in which the auditor will call you, so you have a chance to get all of your information ready.